-Join David Rivers for an in-depth discussion in this video Conferencing with chat, audio, and video, part of Up and Running with Lync Online.
+Join David Rivers for an in-depth discussion in this video Conferencing with chat, audio, and video, part of Learning Lync Online.

 - With Lync 2013 you can hold conversations with your Contacts using different means, such as Instant Messaging, a phone call over the Internet, even a video chat if everyone's equipped.
 We can even have group conversations, which we're going to explore right now, beginning with Instant Messaging.
 It's a simple matter of hovering over the image or image area for your Contact.
 You'll see a number of icons appear, the first one for sending an Instant Message.
 So if I go to Karen's image, click that icon and start typing, she'll be alerted.